Alpha-Rome0/cook-for-me/README.md

 8. Enter a Name​ and Description​ for the function.
 9. Select node.js as the runtime
 10. For Role​ (under Lambda function handler and role​), select Create custom role.
-11. under IAM Role, select Create a new IAM role
+11. Under IAM Role, select Create a new IAM role
 12. Enter a Role Name​.
-13. From the Policy document add the following code and click allow:
+13. From the Policy document, add the following code and click allow:
 ```javascript
 {
     "Version": "2012-10-17",